Auto RF Overview

 5 GHz Channel Selection

-Some use cases may require that DFS channels are excluded from the Auto Channel algorithm.
-DFS channels can be allowed or excluded on the radio settings page in the dashboard By navigating to Wireless > Radio Settings > Edit Profile > Change channels used by AutoChannel > Deselect DFS Channels.
+Some use cases may require that Dynamic Frequency Selection (DFS) channels are excluded from the Auto Channel algorithm.
+DFS channels can be allowed or excluded on the radio settings page in the dashboard by navigating to Wireless > Radio Settings > Edit Profile > Change channels used by AutoChannel > Deselect DFS Channels.

 Radio Channel Width

 The dashboard offers the ability to set a default channel width, which will be factored into the Auto Channel algorithm for 5 GHz.
 This can be left at auto width which will adjust the width of the 5 GHz radio based on the Auto Channel algorithms discussed below.
 A default setting of 80 MHz width can be configured to allow for optimal wireless throughput.
 However, using an 80 MHz width may cause more co-channel contention.
 The setting can be may be reduced to 40 or 20 MHz to reduce channel overlap in high-density deployments.
 The default channel width can be specified on the radio settings page in the dashboard under the drop-down if using the old view page and within the RF profile settings if viewing the new dashboard page.
 The width may be set differently on a per-AP basis, either using the overrides by selecting an AP or by opting to use Auto.

 Cisco Meraki APs that do not support 80 MHz-wide channels will default to 40 MHz for their channel width.

 Auto Channel width is the default setting on firmware MR 25.1 and higher.
 Upon upgrading to MR 25.1, Auto will be selected if a bandwidth setting had not previously been made.

 Real-Time Auto Channel